-The Critical Minerals and Materials Program aims to rebuild U.S. leadership in extraction and processing technologies to support an economically, environmentally benign and geopolitically sustainable U.S. domestic supply chain for critical minerals and materials (CMM)^{1, 2}-which includes rare earth elements (REEs) and a host of other critical elements-from secondary and unconventional resources.
+The Critical Minerals and Materials (CMM) Program aims to rebuild U.S. leadership in extraction and processing technologies to support an economically, environmentally and geopolitically sustainable U.S. domestic supply chain for $CMM^{1,2}$ - which include rare earth elements and a host of other critical elements - from secondary and unconventional resources.

-Secondary and unconventional CMM resources include any resource from a secondary byproduct of anthropogenic processes or in situ geologic deposits that are distinctive from conventional CMM ore deposits.
+Secondary and unconventional CMM resources include any resource from a secondary byproduct of anthropogenic processes or in-situ geologic deposits that are distinctive from conventional CMM ore deposits.
 These secondary and unconventional CMM resources require revised or new methods and models for characterization, assessment and recovery.